COVID: West Coast Travel Advisory In Effect -- But Will People Follow It?

 SAN FRANCISCO (CBS SF) — A strict COVID advisory to avoid non-essential travel from Gov. Gavin Newsom is coinciding with what would normally the busiest travel period of the year.

-“I think it’s a great recommendation,” said Rashad Froz of Napa.
+“I think it’s a great recommendation,” said Rashad Froz, a family medicine physician assistant from Napa.
 “However, I don’t think people will follow it, I think people at the end of the day are going to do what they would like to do.
 They’re going to go and see their friends and family regardless of where it is.”

 Bay Area health officials also warned people to rethink their holiday plans and not gather in large groups or beyond immediate families, where the virus could easily spread.